 Our Top Priority

-We remain focused on racial equity.
+The priority of the All Hands Raised Partnership established in 2011 remains—racial equity.
 From early childhood work to our focus on college and careers, we are committed to improving outdated systems that have perpetuated inequities for decades.
 Young people of color make up nearly half of all youth in Multnomah County, but their outcomes consistently lag behind their white counterparts along the entire cradle to career continuum.

 We still have much work to do.

 The evidence is clear in the data we collect: 4 in 10 Pacific Islander students are chronically absent from kindergarten; three-quarters of American Indian/Alaska Native students do not meet third grade reading standards; 81 percent of Black/African American students do not meet eighth grade math standards; and among Latino students who graduate from local high schools, 82 percent do not go on to complete a college degree or certificate.

 We must stay focused on the voices and experiences of those who are most impacted by historical and current inequities and injustice.
 The fact remains, if we continue to fail kids of color, the social and economic consequences for our community are dire.
 This is unacceptable.

 Being a part of this work means not only sharing this value, but standing up for it and taking action in our community.